 By default, AdMaster will distribute the spots evenly to all available breaks, trying to keep the balance between their durations.
 If you wish, you can configure the priority of the commercial breaks, so that the second break in an hour will be created and used only if the previous one has reached the selected duration (also works in the reverse breaks order).

 In case you are inserting the local commercial breaks to the external (satellite or any other) feeds, and do not want to switch back to the external source earlier than necessary… or you want to keep your own transmitter or channel feeds in sync while sending different advertising contents to separate channels or transmitters, AdMaster can top up the shorter commercial breaks, by randomly picking the files from the selected folder(s).
+In addition, you can set any active spot to be used as a top-up in selected hours, so that the paying customers get the bonus plays.

 In some countries, the broadcasters are required to clearly identify different categories of advertising (e.g. paid advertising needs its own, while the sponsored station promotions need separate intro and outro ID’s).
 In AdMaster, the station ID’s can be included to the commercial breaks playlists.
 Each commercial break in the hour can be assigned its own intro and outro ID jingles.